-Not all of the people on this list were bludgeoned by stray bits of park machinery or swallowed whole by imprisoned animals; some of them just suffered the misfortune of floating in a lazy river during a freak lightning storm or sitting in the fifth row during the Baywatch-themed water show.
+Not all of the people on this list were harmed by stray bits of park machinery or the sea life; some of them just suffered the misfortune of floating in a lazy river during a freak lightning storm or sitting in the fifth row during the Baywatch-themed water show.

-On July 6, 1999, a 27-year-old drifter was found naked in the pool draped over the back of the killer whale named Tilikum.
-He had visited SeaWorld the previous day, stayed after the park closed evading security, and entered the Orca tank.
-The coroner's report found scrapes, bruises and puncture wounds and that his testicles had been torn.
+On July 6, 1999, a 27-year-old homeless man named Daniel Dukes was found deceased in the orca tank, draped over the back of a whale named Tilikum.
+Dukes had visited SeaWorld the previous day, evaded security to stay after the park closed, and entered the tank.

-On February 24, 2010, Dawn Brancheau, a 40-year-old trainer with 16 years of SeaWorld experience died in an accident involving Tilikum.
-SeaWorld's head of animal training said that during a rubdown after the show Tilikum pulled the trainer into the water by her ponytail and she drowned.
-However, some eye witnesses recalled the event differently and some whale experts have disputed SeaWorld's claim that the whale bit Brancheau's ponytail, noting the detail in the autopsy report that her left arm was torn off.
+On February 24, 2010, Dawn Brancheau, a 40-year-old trainer with 16 years of SeaWorld experience, passed in an accident involving Tilikum.
+SeaWorld's head of animal training said that during a rubdown after the show, Tilikum pulled the trainer into the water by her ponytail and held her under the water until it was too late.

-In 1987, two orcas grabbed trainer Jonathan Smith (who had less than one week of experience working with the animals), dragging him across the pool.
-Though he survived the attack, his kidneys were ruptured, his liver was lacerated, and he had cuts all over his body.
+In 1987, two orcas grabbed trainer Jonathan Smith, who had less than one week of experience working with the animals.
+They dragged him across the pool.
+Though he survived the attack, he suffered extensive injuries.